 How strong is the Paloma alcohol?
 How weak or strong your Paloma ends up largely depends on how much soda you pour.
 Start with a small amount and gradually adjust to your liking.

-Variations for Traditional Paloma Cocktail Recipe
+Variations for Classic Paloma Cocktail Recipe

 Classic Paloma is always a good option, but there’s plenty of possibilities when it comes to letting your imagination fly.
 Here’s some good ideas.